sarojneupaneofficial/Saroj-AWS-Cloud-Practitioner-Preparation-Guide/README.md

 ## Repository Structure

 Each practice exam file contains topic-wise preparation which will be helpful while giving the exam.
+I got my certificattion by doing these .

 # Author
 - Saroj Neupane
 - Data Engineer | Computer Engineer